Project

 Actions #3

-Updated by dl lud over 3 years ago
+Updated by dl lud about 4 years ago

 We could try to push people to work on getting a free WiFi firmware for an Internal WiFi chip and then switch to linux-libre once it works in linux-libre.